Promoting Sustainable Travel

 Particular attention is paid to customers who have expressed wishes for sustainable travel packages.
 Kuoni strives to continually increase the sustainability of its products and offer a wide range of sustainable products to its customers.
 Firstly, Kuoni collaborates closely with its most important hotel partners to improve the sustainability of hotels in the mass market.
 Secondly, Kuoni works with NGO and industry partners to develop new sustainable products.
 Thirdly, to counter the effects of travel on climate change, customers are offered compensation tickets for their flight emissions.

 The name of Kuoni’s sustainable product line ‘ananea’ is derived from Greek and means “renewal”.
 And that is what ananea is all about: a new way of travel.
-Unforgettable nature, authentic encounters, respectful travel towards people and the environment and the opportunity to get involved. ananea contains sustainable hotels, individual and guided tours, as well as volunteering opportunities.
-The latter are designed in collaboration with NGOs, experts and local partners in sustainability and are geared to provide customers with unique travel experiences while at the same time creating value for the local population and environment.
+Unforgettable nature, authentic encounters, respectful travel towards people and the environment and the opportunity to get involved. ananea contains sustainable hotels, individual and guided tours and is designed in collaboration with NGOs, experts and local partners in sustainability.
+This special travel line is geared to provide customers with unique travel experiences while at the same time creating value for the local population and environment.
 Read more about ananea.

 Fair Trade + Travel